 A friend asks if there has been a solid refutation of Pat Buchanan’s book.
-I’m sure there has been, and I wouldn’t be surprised if it has been published in Finest Hour, but could you give me the citation? —W.M.
+I’m sure there has been, but could you give me the citation? —W.M.

 Churchill, Hitler and the Unnecessary War: How Britain Lost Its Empire and the West Lost the World, by Patrick J. Buchanan.
 New York, Crown, 518 pp., $29.95.

 A problem illustrated by Pat Buchanan’s book is the rampant use of selective quotes.
-No animus toward the author: I have respect for Pat Buchanan and even voted for him in the 1992 New Hampshire Primary (the beginning of the end for King George I).
+No animus toward the author: I have respect for Pat Buchanan and even voted for him in the 1992 New Hampshire Primary.
 “I like a man who grins when he fights,” as Churchill said.
 But selective quotations edited to distort the facts and to fit a predetermined mindset are out of bounds.

 To establish Churchill’s “lust” for World War I, for example, Buchanan quotes him on 28 July 1914: “Everything tends towards catastrophe & collapse.
 I am interested, geared up and happy.
 Is it not horrible to be built like that?…” (page 28)